danjac/blog-eo/posts/single-docker-file.md

 layout: layouts/post.njk
 ---

 For my side projects I usually have very simple needs.
 I typically don't need multi-server setups with a load balancer and a managed database, for example.
 Typically these little projects are for learning, or for personal use, with low traffic.
-Of course they may fall the Reddit or Hacker News Hug of Death, but so what?
+Of course they may fall to the Reddit or Hacker News Hug of Death, but so what?

 My typical go-to has been [Hetzner](https://www.hetzner.com/).
 A shared VM with with 20-40 GB disk space and 2-4 GB RAM costs around 5 EUR a month, which is reasonable for a hobbyist project.
 Other options include [Fly.io](https://fly.io) or [Render](https://render.com); as of writing Heroku, once the go-to in the PAAS world, no longer provides free accounts, while the first two require a credit card upfront even for free offerings, which may or may work for you depending on your mileage.
+Linode and Digital Ocean are similarly priced offerings to Hetzner, and may suit you better depending on features, budget and location.

 For a Hetzner VM I typically use [Dokku](/posts/dokku).
 This is a great tool for a single-server deployment, as close as possible to the "push to deploy" simplicity of Heroku.